article / Global politics

 (III) Impact on International Organizations: Funding Disruption and Functional Restructuring

-The Trump administration explicitly demanded that all departments immediately cease funding support for these international organizations, which constitutes a "fatal blow" for institutions reliant on American funds.
-Particularly for some small and medium-sized international organizations, the disruption of their funding chains could lead to operational paralysis.
-At the same time, the U.S. withdrawal also presents an opportunity for the reform and restructuring of international organizations, pushing them to break free from American control and shift toward a more equitable and diverse governance model.
+The Trump administration explicitly demanded that all departments immediately cease financial support to these international organizations, which constitutes a fatal blow to agencies reliant on U.S. funding.
+Particularly for some small and medium-sized international organizations, a break in the funding chain could lead to operational paralysis.
+Meanwhile, the U.S. withdrawal also presents an opportunity for the reform and restructuring of international organizations, driving them to break free from American control and shift toward a more equitable and diverse governance model.

 III.
 International Community's Response and Future Predictions

-The international community generally holds a concerned attitude toward this "withdrawal" incident: Western allies, caught off guard due to not being informed in advance, have further doubts about the strategic credibility of the United States; developing countries, on the other hand, worry that the vacuum in global governance will lead to a greater proliferation of unilateralism and hegemonism.
+The international community generally holds a concerned stance towards this withdrawal incident: Western allies, having not been informed in advance, find themselves caught off guard and harbor further doubts about the strategic credibility of the United States; developing countries, on the other hand, worry that the vacuum in global governance will lead to a greater proliferation of unilateralism and hegemonism.

-From the perspective of future trends, in order to win the midterm elections, Trump is highly likely to continue pursuing an aggressive foreign policy, and the United States' "disorderly" unilateral actions have only just begun.
-The world is entering a period of turbulence, with the struggle between the multilateral system and unilateralism becoming the core contradiction.
-The chain reaction triggered by Trump's recent "withdrawal from the group" will continue to reshape the global political, economic, and security landscape.
+From the perspective of future trends, in order to win the midterm elections, Trump is highly likely to continue pursuing aggressive foreign policies, and the United States' disorderly unilateral actions have only just begun.
+The world will enter a period of turbulence, with the struggle between multilateral systems and unilateralism becoming the core contradiction.
+The chain reaction triggered by Trump's withdrawal from international agreements this time will continue to reshape the global political, economic, and security landscape.
 The end of American hegemony and the establishment of a new global order may become the core trend for the coming decades.